Water Capacity: 42 fl oz

 With both drip and pour-over methods, your choice of coffee grounds impacts the taste, too.

-In our experience, the best-tasting, most robust, and full-flavor profiles of coffee come from manual pour-over methods.
-The precise extraction process brings out the complexities of the coffee, including its acidity, sweetness, and aromatics.
-There is huge room for error with this, and getting one variable wrong can impact the rest of the extraction.
+In our experience, manual pour-over methods produce the best-tasting, most robust, and full-flavor coffee profiles.
+The precise extraction process brings out the coffee's complexities, including its acidity, sweetness, and aromatics.
+There is huge room for error; getting one variable wrong can impact the rest of the extraction.

 Realistically, as long as you don't "burn" the grounds or rush the process, coffee from pour-over makers is still superior to any coffee we've ever made with automated machines.
 You're unlikely to notice the variations in the flavor profile unless you're a keen coffee fan.

-Verdict: Considering how similar the processes seem at first glance, it's in their respective performances and tastes where their biggest differences come to light.
-If you prefer a consistent, balanced – albeit slightly milder – cup of coffee, a drip coffee machine may be the better option for you.
+- Verdict: Considering how similar the processes seem at first glance, their biggest differences come to light in their respective performances and tastes.
+If you prefer a consistent, balanced – albeit slightly milder – cup of coffee, a drip coffee machine may be your better option.
 If you instead enjoy the intricacies of flavor and don't mind putting in the effort for a perfect cup, a pour-over maker is likely the better choice.

 Drip coffee vs pour-over: Care & Maintenance

 Maintaining a drip coffee machine is relatively straightforward.
-Regular cleaning of the carafe and the basket helps to prevent coffee oil buildup, and periodic descaling helps to remove mineral deposits.
+Regular cleaning of the carafe and basket helps prevent coffee oil buildup, and periodic descaling helps remove mineral deposits.
 These tasks are generally simple and don't require much time or effort.
-The simplicity of the machine's design also means there are fewer parts that can malfunction or require replacement, making it a low-maintenance option for everyday use.
+The simplicity of the machine's design also means fewer parts can malfunction or require replacement, making it a low-maintenance option for everyday use.

-Despite how basic the individual components of manual pour-over coffee equipment are, everything from the kettle to the dripper and carafe needs to be cleaned thoroughly after each use to ensure the best possible taste.
-Oils left on the inside of the cup or residue on the dripper that prevents the filter from doing its job properly can make a difference to the taste and quality of your coffee.
+Despite how basic the individual components of manual pour-over coffee equipment are, everything from the kettle to the dripper and carafe must be cleaned thoroughly after each use to ensure the best possible taste.
+Oils left on the inside of the cup or residue on the dripper that prevents the filter from doing its job properly can affect the taste and quality of your coffee.

-The plus side, though, is that the simplicity of the equipment makes this relatively easy.
-There are no complex parts or mechanisms to deal with, and the manual nature of the equipment means there are fewer things that can go wrong or break down over time.
+The plus side, though, is that the equipment's simplicity makes this relatively easy.
+There are no complex parts or mechanisms to deal with, and the equipment's manual nature means fewer things can go wrong or break down over time.

-Verdict: Pour-over equipment, while requiring more regular and thorough cleaning, is easy to maintain due to its simplicity.
+- Verdict: Pour-over equipment requires more regular and thorough cleaning and is easy to maintain due to its simplicity.
 This method is well-suited for people who don't mind the extra effort in cleaning for the sake of a more artisanal brewing experience.
 Drip coffee machines are similarly simple and low-maintenance.
-Their cleaning requirements and few mechanical parts make them less prone to issues than, say, one of the best espresso machines, and this makes them more suited for busy people.
+Their cleaning requirements and few mechanical parts make them less prone to issues than, say, one of the best espresso machines, making them more suited for busy people.

 Drip coffee vs pour-over coffee: Price